bytescom/thirtysixstudio/README.md

 # Thirtysixstudio Clone

-A clone of the Thirtysixstudio Awwwards-nominated site, built with React and Tailwind CSS.
-This project showcases immersive digital experiences, creative design, interactive animations, and a dark/light theme toggle.
+A creative reimagining of thirtysixstudio.com — an Awwwards-winning digital experience — built with React and Tailwind CSS, featuring immersive interactions, refined design, fluid animations, and a dynamic dark/light mode toggle.

 ---